jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 review
 *************************************************************************************

-I ran tests to make a :ref:`function<functions>` that takes in keyword arguments as input, has default values for when one is not given, performs an action based on an input, and returns a :doc:`dictionary </data_structures/dictionaries>` as output.
+I ran tests to make a :ref:`function<functions>` that
+- takes in keyword arguments as input
+- has default values for when one is not given
+- performs an action based on an input
+- and returns a :doc:`dictionary </data_structures/dictionaries>` as output

 I also encountered the following :ref:`Exceptions<Exceptions>`

 * :ref:`AssertionError`
 * NameError_